Charan12-prog/CS573-project-template-proposal/README.md

 - Do males and females differ in sleep at each stress level?
 - What is the relationship between sleep disorders and both stress and sleep duration?
 - Which features (BMI category, physical activity, daily steps, heart rate) are most correlated with sleep duration?
+These questions shaped my sketches, prototypes, and final design.

+---

 ## Sketches